amspencel/amspencel/README.md

 - 👋 Hi, I’m @amspencel or Andrew
 - 👀 I’m interested in Computer Science.
 I'm looking to expand my knowledge in coding languages and systems.
 So far I've learned Python and Java :)
 - 🌱 I’m currently learning Computer Science at UVA.
-I've taken Intro CS, DSA 1, DMT.
-Am currently taking CSO 1 and SDE.
+I've taken Intro CS, Data Structures and Algorithms (DSA), Discrete Math (DMT),Computer Systems and Organization (CSO), and Software Dev Essentials.
+I will be taking CSO 2 and DSA 2 this coming semester.
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: linkedin.com/in/andrewspencerCS; kfy2qa@virginia.edu;